 We calculate the cost-effectiveness of specific funding opportunities, not the cost-effectiveness of all the funding an organization uses.
-Because of this, we are only using buckets 1 and 2 as the basis for calculating the cost-effectiveness numbers we’re using in our impact estimates.
-This ranges between 36% to 94% of the total funding we direct to each top charity (source).
+Because of this, we are only using buckets 1-4 as the basis for calculating the cost-effectiveness numbers we’re using in our impact estimates.
+This constitutes the majority of the total funding we direct to each top charity.

-We exclude the funding in bucket 3 because we don’t have estimates of the cost-effectiveness of those donations.
+We exclude the funding in bucket 5 from our impact calculations for 2021 because we don’t have estimates of the cost-effectiveness of those donations.
 We only calculate the cost-effectiveness for specific funding opportunities.
 Funding directed to our top charities could be either more or less cost-effective than the funding directed to specific funding gaps.
 Rather than guessing at a number and using it for our calculations, we’ve excluded this funding.

 We also exclude grants for which we don’t generate a cost-effectiveness estimate.
 For example, we do not estimate the cost-effectiveness of grants for monitoring surveys to assess the success of programs.
 These improve our decision-making ability, but don’t have a direct impact.